minetest/minetest/doc/lua_api.md

 For non-tools, this has no effect.

-## Example definition of the capabilities of an item
+## Example Definition of the Capabilities of an Item

 ```lua
 tool_capabilities = {